Skip to main content

 4. The school will receive current year state assessment scores for their students.

-5. The school must intend to serve students in one or more of the following categories that reflect an alternative school setting necessary for these students:
+5. The school must intend to serve students in one or more of the following categories that may be unable to profit from a traditional school setting:

 • Students who have a documented history of disruptive behavior issues.